BELLE PLAINE AREA FOOD SHELF

 WEDNESDAYS 5:00 P.M. - 7:00 P.M.

-We try to make it as easy as possible for those in need to access food.
-No photo identification or legal documentation is required to access food, but we may request documents to verify your address.
+We try to make it as easy as possible for those in need of food to participate in our program.
+We may ask for documents to verify your address but otherwise, no questions will be asked and no photo identification or legal documentation is required to access food.
 The Belle Plaine Area Food Shelf also serves participants from outside of our self-identified service area.
-Households with income below 200% of the poverty level or who receive assistance programs such as SNAP, WIC, free and reduced school lunches, energy assistance or public housing, are eligible to shop at the food shelf monthly.

-We continue to offer our backpack program that began on March 18th of this year.
-These pre-packaged bags can be picked up at the food shelf during regular business hours or anytime you see someone there.
+We will be offering our backpack program again this year.
+Backpacks can be picked up at the food shelf during regular business hours or anytime you see someone there.
 No registration is needed; no questions are asked.
 We only ask that kids let us know what school they attend.
-Donations can be dropped off Mondays, Wednesdays and Fridays around 9 a.m., as volunteers are there restocking shelves or during our regular business hours: Wednesdays 5 - 7 p.m. and Saturdays 9 a.m. - 12 p.m.
+Donations can be dropped off Mondays, Wednesdays and Fridays around 9 a.m., as volunteers are usually there restocking shelves, or during our regular business hours: Wednesdays 5 - 7 p.m. and Saturdays 9 a.m. - 11 a.m.
 There is also a drop box on the side of our building where shelf-stable items can be left.
-Of course, we ALWAYS need toilet paper if you have a roll or two to spare!
+Suggested kid-friendly food Items to donate:

 Other ways to contribute: